OthankQ/100-days-of-code/r1-log.md

 ### R2D7

 Hooked up a mysql database to a node express server, wrote it to do the basic CRUD on the database.
 Now on to building an actual API with express and mysql.

+### R2D8

+Learning SQL before writing an API with express.
+Going through it pretty quickly.
+Feeling a bit burnt out.